ibr5500/To-Do-List/README.md

 # To Do list: interactive list

+## description:

+> - A todo list app that allow users to add new task, delete, edit, and clear all completed.Built with JavaScript.

 > in this project:
 - Set up the linters for html, css, and JavaScript.
 - Set up webpack configurations.